ibm-openbmc/dev/README.md

 # Product Development Project Mgmt and Tracking
-This repository will be used for tracking IBM downstream product development relative to OpenBMC
+This repository will be used for tracking IBM product development relative to OpenBMC

 ## ZenHub Pipelines
 ### New Issues